- Financial/Economic Information

 Nuclear reactor structure are built to withstand impact of significant proportions, but I need to gather more information about that.

 The fuel for nuclear fission power plants is U-235 (Uranium-235, which is fissionable) which comes from natural uranium oxide which is primarily (99.27%) U-238 (which is not fissionable), 0.72% U-235, and 0.0055% U-234.
 0.72% U-235 is not sufficient for light water reactors, so it must be enriched to 2.5% to 3.5% U-235.
 Canadian heavy water reactors typically use natural uranium.
 Heavy water (which contains more of the hydrogen isotope deuterium than normal) reactors use heavy water as their moderator, and light water reactors use light water for moderation as well and also as the cooling agent.

 One might wonder why other power plants don’t just use natural uranium instead of enriching it.
 The answer, according to this article is that heavy-water reactors are so costly that there is no economic benefit of using them instead of enriching the uranium.

 Spent nuclear fuel can be reprocessed, or disposed of directly, with the latter being the most common option.
 The latter option is called the once=through nuclear fuel cycle.

 - Nuclear power plant waste is much less voluminous than that of fossil-fuelled power plants (smog and carbon dioxide), but it is much more harmful, even in small quantities.
 People can be exposed to a larger volume of fossil fuel engine emissions for a longer period of time without being harmed.

 Can Nuclear Waste Be Put To Use?

-Waste produced by nuclear power plants can be recycled and reused, but that is currently not economical.
+Waste produced by nuclear power plants can be recycled and reused.

 Spent Fuel Rods